-The ACR or Verra credit retired with each City Forest Carbon+ Credit represents one ton of CO2e removed from the atmosphere under accepted principles, including those promulgated by ICROA.
-The Buyer receives that offset as part of the City Forest Carbon+ Credit, which also represents one ton of CO2e that will be removed from the atmosphere over the 25-year project duration, as well as quantified co-benefits representing quantified Resource Units and avoided costs.
-ICROA has approved ACR and Verra standards, so offsets from those standards will supply the Performance Guarantee.19
+The ACR or Verra credit retired with each City Forest Carbon+ Credit thus represents one ton of CO2e removed from the atmosphere under accepted principles, including those promulgated by ICROA.
+The requesting Buyer receives that offset, guaranteed and within the CF Carbon+ Credit, which itself represents one ton of CO2e that will be removed from the atmosphere over the 25-year project duration, as well as quantified co-benefits representing quantified resource units and avoided costs.
+ICROA has approved ACR and Verra standards, so those credits will supply the Performance Guarantee.